emumba-com/handbooks/Frontend/Assignments/GitNotes/README.md

 - Profile menu will have
   - `Create` Submenu for creating a Gist
+  - A gist can have multiple files.
+The `Add File` button will add one or multiple file to the new gist.
+  - One all the files are added, clicking on `Create Gist` will create your new gist with the added files
 ![Notebook – 4](images/create_gist.PNG)
   - `Logout` Submenu for Singing out of Github
   - `User Profile` Submenu for User Profile & `user's Gists`